Childcare Volunteer Program in Colombia - Cartagena

 Spanish language lessons

 Spanish language lessons are available for all volunteers regardless of their ability.
 IVHQ recommends these lessons for all volunteers unless they are fluent in Spanish.
 Volunteers with a basic level of Spanish should strongly consider these lessons to allow them to work and communicate more effectively during their program.
-These language lessons are organised upon your arrival in Cartagena during your program orientation.
+These language lessons are organized upon your arrival in Cartagena during your program orientation.
 The language course is tailored to each volunteer’s current level of Spanish.
-The cost is very affordable and offered exclusively to IVHQ volunteers at £13 per hour.
+The cost is very affordable and offered exclusively to IVHQ volunteers at CA$21 per hour.
 There is also ample opportunity to participate in conversation exchanges if your Spanish is at a more advanced level.

 Check what's required to visit Colombia